fanoframework/fanoframework.github.io/working-with-session/index.md

 - `TKeyRandSessionIdGeneratorFactory` is built-in factory class which will create session id generator which use SHA1 hash of a secret key + client IP address + time + random bytes from `/dev/urandom`.

 Except `TGuidSessionIdGeneratorFactory` which its constructor does not require parameter, other built-in factory classes expect secret key to be provided when creating factory class.
+It is strongly advised that you use cryptographically strong random secret key.
+Fano CLI can help [generate random secret key](/scaffolding-with-fano-cli#generate-random-key) for you.

 ```
 sessionMgrFactory := TJsonFileSessionManagerFactory.create(